leepavelich/jungle/README.md

 4. An order details page when an order is successfully submitted
 5. Added automated testing and validation for large parts of the codebase
 6. An "About Us" page
+7. User is sent an email receipt on successful order submission

 ### Bug Fixes